Zaggy1024/LC_OpenBodyCams/README.md

 BodyCam.CreateBodyCam(doorScreen, doorScreen.GetComponent<MeshRenderer>(), 1, StartOfRound.Instance.mapScreen);
 ```

+The body cam component will be attached to the provided `GameObject`, and use the provided `Renderer` to check whether the display it is on is being rendered.

+The `displayMaterialIndex` argument indicates which of the shared materials on the renderer should be replaced by the body cam's render texture.
+The texture that is in that index originally will be stored by the body cam, and when `SetScreenPowered(false)` is called, it will replace the body cam's output on the display.
+The body cam's output can then be brought back with a `SetScreenPowered(true)` call.

 The `ManualCameraRenderer` argument must be a map renderer where its `cam` field is the same reference as its `mapCamera` field.
 However, the argument may be null, in which case the body cam's target may be controlled directly.